You may be surprised that some plants that can help keep flies away are already growing in your yard.

 The bay laurel bush is another fly-deterrent plant.
 It produces leaves that contain chemicals with insect-repelling properties.

 Crush a few bay leaves in your hand to release their aromatic essential oils.
-Flies and bugs will steer clear of the area.
+Flies and bugs will avoid the area.

 10. Chrysanthemums